Spectral thresholding for the estimation of Markov chain transition operators: Proofs

-The identification between $P$ and $\textbf{P}$ is isometric, and therefore, this proves the rates for estimation of $P$.
-By Lemma \ref{IsoPp} the correspondence between $P$ and $p$ is also isometric, and thus the estimator $\tilde{p}$ achieves the same $L^2$-rates as in \eqref{P rates} on the same high probability event.
+The identification between $P$ and $\textbf{P}$ is isometric, and therefore, this proves the rates for estimation of $P$ Moreover, the correspondence between $P$ and $p$ is also isometric, and thus the estimator $\tilde{p}$ achieves the same $L^2$-rates as in \eqref{P rates} on the same high probability event.
 This ends the proof of \eqref{Result1 p cvgc} in Theorem \ref{Result1 P}. $\square$